10 of The Best Cocktail Bars In The City Of London

-Arriving in The City of London, you will notice almost every street is adorned with architectural skyscrapers, glass office blocks and banking halls.
+Arriving in The City of London, you will notice that almost every street is adorned with architectural skyscrapers, glass office blocks and banking halls.
 It is the centre of London’s financial district and home to both the Stock Exchange and the Bank of England.
 It is also where you will find the 17th-century St. Paul’s Cathedral, the Museum of London and the Barbican arts centre.
+There are so many unique things to do in London.
 With such culture and wealth, the area has become renowned for its good food and great bars over the years, so we’ve rounded up some of the best cocktail bars the City of London has to offer:

 One of the plushest bars you will find in the City is By Appointment Only.
 The building is a former Turkish bathhouse from the Victorian era, which now has gold glistening walls and luxe drapes adorning them.

 The menu has a wide variety of cocktails and the mixologists are incredibly talented, with each drinking looking just as impressive as it tastes.

 Launching during the “ginaissance,” the City of London Distillery doubles up as a cocktail bar with gin at the heart of the drinks it serves up.
 In true London style, this bar is tucked away down a back street of the City with dapper staff and sumptuous leather armchairs.

 City of London Distillery are currently only operating on Fridays and Saturdays.
 For more information visit their website.

 As with all Hawksmoor establishments, this bar exudes luxury and good service.
 Famous for their restaurants, the bar also offers a delicious food menu with smaller bites, like lobster rolls and cheese and marmite straws to accompany your drinks.